Ezus-Software/ezusAPIDocumentation/source/index.html.md

 # Introduction

 Welcome to the Ezus API.
 The Ezus API is organized around <a href='https://en.wikipedia.org/wiki/Representational_state_transfer' target="_blank">REST</a>.
-It supplies a collection of HTTP methods that underpin Ezus main functionalities: project, client, catalog (product/supplier/package) management.
+It supplies a collection of HTTP methods that underpin Ezus main functionalities.
+Its main objective is to enable you to manage your Ezus projects, customers and catalog (suppliers/products/packages) programmatically.

 If you need an overview of some common use cases that you can setup with our API you can look at our help center section <a href='https://help.ezus.io/en/collections/3016686-integrations' target="_blank">Integrations</a>